-Marble and man-made marble will not chip as readily as porcelain enamel but can be damaged by a sharp blow.
+Marble and man-made marble will not chip as readily as porcelain enamel but can be damaged by a sharp blow, scratched by items sitting on them and burned by items such as curling irons.
 Equal care should be given, however.
 Avoid abrasive cleansers or razor blades on man-made marble; both will cause certain damage to the surface.